stanleywealth/Begginer-Project/Readme.md

 * Creating this project "Google.com home page"  helped me enhanced my HTML and CSS skills.

-* This type of project helpe me learn by doing as a beginner.
+* This type of project helped me learn by doing as a beginner learning Frontend Engineering.